 The course prepares students for design studio work covering books, corporate reports and catalogues, journal and magazine design, packaging, corporate identity, poster and information design.
-The programme is delivered through a combination of lectures, seminars, tutorials, demonstrations, theoretical and practical investigation, studio and workshop practice, exhibitions and field trips, and self directed study.
+The programme is delivered through a combination of lectures, seminars, tutorials, demonstrations, theoretical and practical investigation, studio and workshop practice, exhibitions and field trips, and self-directed study.

-Portfolio of artwork supported by 160 UCAS points gained from study on Foundation Diploma in Art and Design, or level 3 Diploma in an art related subject along with 5 GCSEs (grades A*-C) including English language, or an Art and Design Foundation Year.
+Portfolio of artwork supported by 64 UCAS points gained from study on Foundation Diploma in Art and Design, or level 3 Diploma in an art related subject along with 5 GCSEs (grades A*-C) including English language, or an Art and Design Foundation Year.
 Exceptionally, A Level applicants with appropriate portfolio of artwork and knowledge.
 Students without formal qualifications but with appropriate portfolio of artwork/work experience.
 All applicants are formally interviewed.

-The course information describes programmes offered by Colchester Institute.
+The course information describes programmes offered by University Centre Colchester at Colchester Institute.
 The College takes all reasonable steps to provide courses as described, but cannot guarantee provision.
 The information is for guidance and does not form any part of a contract.

 The College reserves the right to update and amend information as and when necessary.
-Colchester Institute will do its best to provide the courses shown, but may have to modify or withdraw a course depending on customer demand and other factors.
+University Centre Colchester at Colchester Institute will do its best to provide the courses shown, but may have to modify or withdraw a course depending on customer demand and other factors.